Chief Executive Officer and Managing Director

 Chief Financial Officer

-Aaron has a Bachelor of Commerce degree in Marketing and Management and a Postgraduate 1st Class Honours degree in Management.
-He is a qualified accountant, a fellow of the Association of Chartered Certified Accountants, a member of Chartered Accountants Association of Australia and New Zealand and graduate of the Australian Institute of Company Directors.
-Aaron was named CEO Magazine’s 2016 CFO of the Year (runner-up).
+Before Blackmores, Aaron worked in several leadership roles for Goodman Fielder (including Managing Director Asia Pacific), Westfield and Diageo.
+A qualified accountant, he holders a Bachelor of Commerce in Marketing and Management and Postgraduate First Class Honours in Management, and is a Fellow of the Association of Chartered Certified Accountants, a member of Chartered Accountants Association of Australia and NZ, and a graduate of the Australian Institute of Company Directors.
+In 2016 Aaron was named CEO Magazine’s CFO of the Year – Runner-Up.

 Company Secretary & Director of Corporate Affairs

-Cecile is a Chartered Secretary and a Certified Practicing Accountant and has a Bachelor of Business (Accounting) and a Graduate Diploma of Applied Corporate Governance with the Governance Institute of Australia.
-She is a graduate of the Australian Institute of Company Directors.
-Cecile serves on the Governance Institute of Australia’s Legislation Review Committee and is the Chairman of CCNB Limited.
-In 2015 she was awarded the Rotary Paul Harris Fellow.
+Cecile is a Chartered Secretary and a Certified Practicing Accountant.
+She has a Bachelor of Business (Accounting) and a Graduate Diploma of Applied Corporate Governance.
+She is a graduate of the Australian Institute of Company Directors and serves on the Governance Institute of Australia’s Legislation Review Committee.
+Always one to give back, Cecile is the Chairman of CCNB Limited and her community work was recognised with a Rotary Paul Harris Fellow in 2015.

 Managing Director, Asia